nocksock/osc-css/README.md

 ### Global Settings

 - `--osc-state`: Controls [animation state].
 Values: `running` (default) or `paused`
-- `--osc-amp-iterations`: Number of times the envelope repeats.
+- `--osc-env-iterations`: Number of times the envelope repeats.
 Default: `infinite`
-- `--osc-all-phase`: The global phase offset for all oscillators in seconds.
+- `--osc-phase`: The global phase offset for all oscillators in seconds.
 Default: `0s`
-- `--osc-all-frequency`: The global frequency in Hz; But **without unit**, since no browser has actually implemented it at the moment.
+- `--osc-frequency`: The global frequency in Hz; But **without unit**, since no browser has actually implemented it at the moment.
 Default: 2

 ### Oscillators